freedombox/FreedomBox/README.md

 communications.
 It is a networking appliance designed to allow interfacing with the rest of the Internet under conditions of protected privacy and data security.
-It hosts applications such as blog, wiki, website, social network, email, web proxy and a Tor relay on a device that can replace your Wi-Fi router so that your data stays with you.
+It hosts applications such as blog, wiki, website, social network, email, web proxy and a Tor relay, on a device that can replace your Wi-Fi router, so that your data stays with you.

 Plinth is a web interface to administer the functions of the FreedomBox.
 It is extensible and provides various applications of